datacommonsorg/data/docs/representing_statistics.md

 statType: dcs:medianValue
 ```

-> Note: Data Commons is in the middle of migrating `measurementMethod` from a `StatisticalVariable` property to a `StatVarObservation` property.
-You may find that the [`MedianAge`](https://browser.datacommons.org/kg?dcid=MedianAge) node still has `measurementMethod` and `unit`, but please do not emulate that behavior.
+> Note: Data Commons is in the process of migrating `measurementMethod` and `unit` from being `StatisticalVariable` properties to `StatVarObservation` properties.
+You may see that the [`MedianAge`](https://browser.datacommons.org/kg?dcid=MedianAge) node still has `measurementMethod` and `unit`, but please do not emulate that behavior.

 ## Mapping `StatisticalVariable` and `StatVarObservation` to `StatisticalPopulation` and `Observation`